Last updated Last updated April 10, 2025

 Step 11: Suppress your records

-The next page reveals whether your identity is currently displayed or suppressed on TruthFinder and PeopleConnect’s other people search sites.
+The next page reveals whether your identity is currently displayed or suppressed on TruthFinder and PeopleConnect’s other people-search sites.
 Click the dropdown under “Desired Behavior” and select “Suppressed.”
 Click “Save.”

 TruthFinder Click the dropdown under Desired Behavior and select Suppressed Click Save